Government House, Canberra: Grounds

 Government House is situated in the south-western part of Canberra, in the suburb of Yarralumla.
-It is located on the shores of Lake Burley Griffin on a north-south orientation and is reached by Dunrossil Drive — named after the only Australian governor-general to die in office, Lord Dunrossil.
+It is located on the shores of Lake Burley Griffin on a north–south orientation and is reached by Dunrossil Drive — named after the only Australian governor-general to die in office, Lord Dunrossil.
 At the entrance to the grounds are iron gates, decorated with the Royal and Commonwealth coats of arms, and a gatekeeper's cottage.
 The curving drive leads to the house through ornamental lawns and gardens.

 Residence

-Government House consists of a central brick block, erected by Frederick Campbell in 1890-1891 on the remnants of an 1830s homestead.
+Government House consists of a central brick block, erected by Frederick Campbell in 1890–1891 on the remnants of an 1830s homestead.
 The house was enlarged in 1899 and again during the 1920s.
 Further additions were made to it in the 1930s and 1940s.
 All of these structures were rendered with a layer of cement and painted cream.
 The roof tiles are green.

 The "State Entrance" to Government House is located on its eastern facade, and is protected by a porte-cochère, within which there is a set of steps leading up to the main entry doors.

 Running along the centre of the house is the wood-panelled "State Entrance Hall", lined with Australian artworks and furniture, including a study by multiple Archibald Prize-winner Sir William Dargie for the "Wattle Portrait" of Queen Elizabeth II and a study for a portrait, again by Dargie, of Prince Philip, Duke of Edinburgh.

 Official ceremonies, such as the swearing-in of Cabinet ministers, the presentation of honours and the holding of receptions, take place in the drawing room, which is hung with paintings by Australian artists and contains examples of early Australian furniture.

 The drawing room leads through to the private entrance, which is composed of a series of rooms leading from the south façade (with views of the Brindabella Ranges) through to the "State Entrance Hall".
 Again, these rooms are hung with paintings by Australian artists and contain antique furniture and other items of interest.

+The private entrance is only used by the monarch and the current prime minister.
+As such, an incoming prime minister enters through the state entrance to receive their commission while they leave through the private entrance.
+Conversely, where a prime minister comes to Government House to resign after losing an election or the leadership of their party, they enter through the private entrance and exit through the state entrance.